scripterkaran/image-saver/README.md

 _Note_: src tag on `<img>` is not required, instead give _src_ to _name_ attribute.

 This directive creates a directory in _cache_ folder, if not exsit, and downloads the file.
-Next time if apps open up, the directive checks for existing file and use that instead of doing HTTP request again.
+Next time if apps open up, the directive checks for existing file and it uses that instead of doing HTTP request again.

-When the App is **offline**, images are gathered from local file system.
-This directive is benificial for those apps where are there many images, that needs to be loaded from the serve again and again.

 ## **Future To-dos**
 1. Give developer option to which cordova directory he/she wants to store images to.